randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 ### Version Skew Strategy [optional]

-There shouldn’t be any version skew issues between nodeadm  and the bootstrapper, As the only interaction between the two is through the CSR API.
+There shouldn’t be any version skew issues between nodeadm  and the bootstrapper, as the only interaction between the two is through the CSR API.
 Any changes to the attestation data should be handled in a backward compatible manner by the infrastructure provider when implementing the interface used by the node-attestation-controller, by making sure it's able to convert an older attestation format to a newer one.